pojntfx/libresat/README.md

 npm run build
 # Serve production ready version on http://localhost:5000/
 npm run start
+# Build and serve production ready version on https://localhost using docker-compose
+npm run start-docker
 # If you want to share it with the world, deploy to Zeit Now
 npm run deploy
 # Deploy a demo instance on https://opensdcp.now.sh (if alias is not already taken)
 npm run deploy-demo
+# Deploy a demo instance on your docker swarm
+npm run deploy-docker
 ```

 ## License